-The private equity alternative investments are comprised of three private equity fund-of-funds investment portfolios that are offshore limited partnerships.
-Two of the private equity managers (Adams Street and Abbott Capital) are primary private equity investments while Coller Capital is a secondary private equity investment.
+The private equity alternative investments are comprised of four private equity fund-of-funds investment portfolios that are offshore limited partnerships.
+Two of the private equity managers (Adams Street and Abbott Capital) are primary private equity investments while Coller Capital is a secondary private equity investment and the other is a venture capital private equity investment.
 The liquidity of the private equity fund-of-funds is estimated at 10 to 12 years with 3 one-year extensions, while the secondary fund is intended to distribute capital more quickly.
 Distributions may be paid out throughout the life of the investment.
 All managers tend to invest globally with a bias towards buyouts, venture capital, secondaries, and mezzanine.

-The three private equity fund-of-funds managers invest in underlying limited partnerships and direct companies with each fund investing in well over 500 to 1,500 individual companies.
+The four private equity fund-of-funds managers invest in underlying limited partnerships and direct companies with each fund investing in well over 500 to 1,500 individual companies.
 The typical areas of investments for the private equity managers are within the following sectors: technology, health care, services, consumer-related, energy, telecom and financial.
 The exit strategy for the private equity managers underlying companies are typically the IPO market, a strategic buyer or another private equity firm.